-During the surgery, you will be given an anesthetic to help you kill the pain receptors around your gums.
-Once the anesthetic kicks in, the periodontist will make a cut on your gum, open it, and remove the bacteria that are inside.
-After this, the periodontist will smoothen the area where the bone is affected; in some cases, the affected bone will be damaged so severely that it cannot be smoothened.
+During the surgery, you will be given an aesthetic to help you kill the pain receptors around your gums.
+Once the aesthetic kicks in, the periodontist will make a cut on your gum, open it, and remove the bacteria that are inside.
+After this, the periodontist will smoother the area where the bone is affected; in some cases, the affected bone will be damaged so severely that it cannot be smoothed.
 When this happens, a special technique is employed to create another bone by grafting and using regenerative tissue membranes.
 After the bone has been fixed, the gum is sewn back.
 However, the fact that you cannot feel pain at that instant will not stop you from bleeding, so a periodontal dressing is placed on the gums to control bleeding.

 After an osseous surgery with grafting in San Diego, CA, any dentist in San Diego, CA, will permit you to begin work after a few days.
 However, you will experience pains in the days that follow, so your dentist will prescribe some painkillers.
 Also, while the surgery is healing up, you might be placed on special diets or recommendations.